ehowey/gatsby-theme-catalyst/README.md

     .
     ├── src
-      ├── gatsby-theme-catalyst-core
+      ├── gatsby-plugin-theme-ui
-        ├── theme.js
+        ├── index.js

 Try changing some colors in the file and see what happens!

 Most major areas of the site are preconfigured to use [variants](https://theme-ui.com/guides/variants).
 This allows you to more easily change css styles without having to shadow a whole file.
-The following variants are available to use:
+The following are some of the variants are available to use:

 - `variants.siteContainer`: Targets the container <div> for the entire site content
 - `variants.main`: Targets the <main> component in the site, useful for changing spacing between <header>, <footer>, and <main> areas.